Ilana Savdie, Paris (2024)

 To stand before a work by Ilana Savdie is to be put in a particular position.
 A position of uncertainty, of discomfort, of proximity to something absurd and loud and impossible to remain neutral over.

-Marking the artist’s first solo exhibition in France, ‘Ectopia’ presents new paintings and works on paper that develop the artist’s exploration of performance and theatricality as responses to structures of power.
+Marking the artist’s first solo exhibition in France, ‘Ectopia’ presents new paintings and works on paper that further the artist’s exploration of performance and theatricality as responses to structures of power, focusing on the concept of spectacle and the figure of the hero that emerges from it.
+A specially commissioned essay by writer and academic Moran Sheleg delves into the syncretic nature of Savdie's practice, from the visible artistic influences to the sociopolitical theory engendering it.

 Ilana Savdie’s Shadow Body